-Bit # Access Description 31-16 RW MINFL - Minimum Frame Length Minimum Ethernet packet is 60 bytes long.
+Bit # Access Description 31- RW MINFL - Minimum Frame Length 16 The minimum Ethernet packet is 64 bytes long.
 If a reception of smaller frames is needed, assert the RECSMALL bit (in the mode register MODER) or change the value of this register.
-To transmit small packets, assert the PAD bit or the MINFL value.
-(See the PAD bit description in the MODER register).
-15-0 RW MAXFL - Maximum Frame Length Maximum Ethernet packet is 1518 bytes long.
-To support this and to leave some additional space for the tags, a default maximum packet length equals to 1536 bytes (0x0600).
-If there is a need to support bigger packets, you can assert the HUGEN bit or increase the value of the MAXFL field.
-(See the HUGEN bit description in the MODER).
+To transmit small packets, assert the PAD bit or the MINFL value (see the PAD bit description in the MODER register).
+15-0 RW MAXFL - Maximum Frame Length The maximum Ethernet packet is 1518 bytes long.
+To support this and to leave some additional space for the tags, a default maximum packet length equals 1536 bytes (0x0600).
+If there is a need to support bigger packets, you can assert the HUGEN bit or increase the value of the MAXFL field (see the HUGEN bit description in the MODER).